sean-smith/scale-out-computing-on-aws/docs/tutorials/create-your-own-queue.md

 ~~~~

 !!!info "What is compute_node=tbd"
-    On SOCA, unless you configure queue with AlwaysOn instances, nodes will be provisioned based on queue status.
-When you submit a job, SOCA will automatically provision capacity for this job and compute_node is the scheduler making sure only one job can run on this instance. compute_node=tbd is the default value, making sure any new jobs won't run on existing (if any) nodes
+    On Scale-Out Computing on AWS, unless you configure queue with AlwaysOn instances, nodes will be provisioned based on queue status.
+When you submit a job, Scale-Out Computing on AWS will automatically provision capacity for this job and compute_node is the scheduler making sure only one job can run on this instance. compute_node=tbd is the default value, making sure any new jobs won't run on existing (if any) nodes

 #### Configure automatic host provisioning